aws-samples/aws-iam-identity-center-extensions/docs/documentation/How-To-Deploy.md

     - OrgMainAccountId: org main account ID
     - TargetAccountRegion: target account region (eg, eu-west-1)
     - SSOServiceAccountId: SSO service account ID (until the time SSO service supports delegated admin mode deployment, this would be the same as OrgMainAccountId)
-    - SSOServiceAccountRegion: the main region of your SSO service deployment (same as org main region)
+    - SSOServiceAccountRegion: the main region of your SSO service deployment
     - RepoArn: ARN of the code commit repo created in Step1
     - RepoBranchName: branch of the repo where the code would be committed to
     - SynthCommand: This is of the format `yarn cdk-synth-<your-environment-name>`